"Search Engines don't read images." So what?

 Make your pages link to each other

 Remember I told you, pages on your site must link one to another?
 That was, for the robot to have many ways to go.
-These links coming from pages of the same site are called internal links, and they can pretty well help your SEO efforts.
+These links coming from pages of the same site are called internal links, and they can also help your SEO efforts as the robots also looks at the links′ texts.
+Time to say,

 And the HTML code to produce this link looks like this: